-The guide below outlines what current legislation should be followed on zero hours contracts.
-This guide is produced in collaboration with law firm Lewis Silkin.
+The guide below outlines the current legislation on zero-hours contracts.
 The guide aims to help employers ensure that they are using zero-hours contracts responsibly, as well as making clear the legal implications of using these contracts.

 Member tool: CIPD Buddy BETA